osu-uwrt/jaws-2/ARBOTIX_SETUP.md

-Getting started with the Arbotix-M
+tGetting started with the Arbotix-M

 1. First off: Install the Arduino suite: